LouHenryAlvarez/jackbox/README.md

 #### #injector(:sym)   #=> j
-This is the main method.
-It defines an object of type Injector with the name of symbol :sym.
+It defines an object of type Injector with the name of symbol.
 Use it when you want to generate an Injector object for later use.
 The symbol can then be used as a handle to the injector whenever you need to prolong the injector by adding methods to it or apply it to another object.

 Here is a more interesting example: